 "So you see, when it comes right down to it, crap-detection is something one does when you start to become a certain type of person."
 [Yes, when you start to become a 'Conscious Asshole'.]

-with Kat Felkner, Ed Clark, Phyllis Goldman, and Alan Friedman
+with (left to right) Kat Felkner, Alan Friedman, Ed Clark, Phyllis Goldman, me, Fernando, Vira-Cruz (3 years old) and Adelfa Gastelum.

 These are the courageous participants of the 1975 Thursday Night Meeting Group who wanted more and wanted it longer.
 We ended up borrowing a piece of land on the coast of Baja California between San José del Cabo, and Cabo San Lucas in the Fall of 1975.

 All summer long I cut and dried fruit and veggies that we scavenged from the garbage bins behind supermarkets in San Luis Obispo.
-We collected used 20 Liter plastic pickle buckets from the hamburger place and each of us received one to hold our personal belongings.
+We collected used 20 Liter plastic pickle buckets from the hamburger place and each of us received one to stuff our entire personal belongings into.

 We packed up Alan's classic Chevy Nova and Ed's red Toyota half-ton pickup and drove South over 2000 Kilometers.
 Lacking an accurate map for the land, we suspect that we never found the right place, but that did not matter.
 It was totally the 'right' place.